rajdilawar/TestCafeAutomationTest/README.md

-## Readme file for Automation test challenge for SPREAD AI Quality Assurance Engineer role.
+## Readme file for Automation using Page object model

 ## **Install TestCafe**